 - Alphabets Aren't the Same: Pointing to a card, map, or guidebook with a phonetic alphabet isn’t going to help others to understand you, just as you can’t read Chinese characters.
 You can always ask an English-speaking friend or the reception desk to write Chinese characters for you to show to drivers.

-- Know a Few Phrases: Arriving in China armed with these useful phrases in Mandarin may save you lots of stress.
+- Know a Few Phrases: Arriving in China armed with these useful phrases in Mandarin may save you some stress.

 Speaking Mandarin While in China

-Nothing can be more frustrating than trying to learn a tonal language.
+Learning a tonal language such as Thai or Mandarin isn't easy.
 To untrained ears, you’re saying the word correctly, however, no one seems to understand.
-Add to this the fact that most words in the Chinese language are very short and deceivingly simple, often only three letters long!
+Add to this the fact that most words in the Chinese language are very short and deceivingly simple, often only three or four letters long!

 Knowing a few words in Mandarin will certainly enhance your travel experience, however, don’t expect everyone to understand your initial attempts.
-Chinese people who are accustomed to dealing with tourists may be able to understand your mispronounced tones, but people on the street may not.
+Chinese people who are accustomed to dealing with tourists may be able to understand your mispronounced tones, but people on the street probably won't.

-There is always the chance that the person with whom you are speaking may not even understand much Mandarin.
-Chinese people from different provinces sometimes have trouble communicating with each other.
-Standard Chinese, aka Mandarin, only relatively recently became the national language throughout Mainland China.
 Young people may understand Mandarin better because they were taught in school, however, you may have less success when speaking with older Chinese people.
-Cantonese — very different from Mandarin — is still taught and spoken in Hong Kong and Macau.
+Cantonese — very different from Mandarin — is still taught and spoken in the south in places such as Hong Kong and Macau.

 Chinese people will often draw the correlating symbol in the air or on their palm while trying to communicate.
-While this helps people from different regions communicate with each other, it won't help you very much.
+While this helps people from different regions communicate with each other, it won't help you very much unless you read Chinese!

 Numbers Are Important

 To prevent arguments and embarrassment when negotiating prices, the Chinese use a finger-counting system to express numbers, similar but slightly different than our own.
-Learning the numbers in Chinese will be a big help when haggling.
 Being able to recognize the hand symbols for each number may come in handy in noisy, frenetic markets.

-Some proprietors who can read Arabic numerals may have calculators available at the checkout counter.
+Some merchants who can read Arabic numerals may have calculators available at the checkout counter.
 If so, you simply pass the calculator back and forth with counteroffers until an agreeable price is reached.

 What Exactly Is a Laowai?